chuan-khuna/study-master-degree-plan/documents/CV - draft.md

 - Data Scientist/Machine Learning Engineer
 - The Mather - Jul 2022-Now
 - Provide data analysis and visualisation for a strategy team
-- I have developed knowledge of data scraping from online platform including Pantip(Thailand discussion forum), Twitter, YouTube and TikTok.
+- Implement data scraper for social media platforms including Pantip(Thailand discussion forum), Twitter, YouTube and TikTok.
-- I have experience in RFM analysis, Cohort Analysis and Association Rule Learning.
+- [?] **Experience in RFM analysis, Cohort Analysis and Association Rule Learning.**
 - Train a Thai Speech Emotion Recognition model using Transformer architecture, achieve 60% validation accuracy with five classes.
-- Develop a weekly tasks dashboard by using Google Data Studio
+- [?]
+Develop a Jira tasks dashboard by using Google Data Studio
+  - [ ] a Jira weekly dashboard?
+  - [ ] a Jira weekly tasks dashboard?
+- [ ] Process data from json to dataframe and create PDF reports from HTML

 --- boast version --
-- [ ] Stand by for supporting ad hoc requests/problems in my team
 - [ ] Speed up the process of creating a website metrics report from Google Analytics up to **135x**
 - [ ] Cut the subscription **XXXX baht** cost of social listening tools
+- [ ] ... and more ...
 ---

 paraphrase about - providing data to strategy team + data-driven decision